clintonbf/Clints-doc-project/docs/task1.md

 6. Click 'Book' again
 7. Click 'Book' a third time

 And that's it.
-You're space has been reserved!
+Your space has been reserved!

 ## Color schemes